Symonss/RenewData/README.md

 # RenewData

-Renew Data is a mobile application that reminds you to renew your data plan before it expires :green_heart:
+Renew Data is a mobile application that reminds you to renew your data plan before it expires :green_heart:.

 It's designed with intent to help you automate stuff and give you time to focus on other important todos.

 <hr>